Dan Henderson: Personal life

 Henderson grew up on a ranch in Apple Valley, California.
 He started wrestling at a young age and started being noticed as a relentless competitor.
-When he entered high school he placed on the wrestling team with his brother Tom at Victor Valley High, which was coached by Sam Gollmyer and assisted by their father Bill Henderson and Joe Barrios.
+When Henderson entered high school, he placed on the wrestling team with his brother Tom at Victor Valley High, which was coached by Sam Gollmyer and assisted by their father Bill Henderson and Joe Barrios.

 He is of Native American, English, Scottish and French descent.
 Henderson had previously been prescribed testosterone replacement therapy (TRT) after being diagnosed with low testosterone levels in 2007.
 However, TRT has no longer been allowed in UFC competition since 2014.
 After TRT was banned, Henderson said that he quit using TRT "cold turkey".

 Henderson was coached by Bob Anderson, of the defunct California Jets.
 He placed second at the California State Wrestling Championship in 1987 and Victor Valley won the team title.
 In 1988, he placed fifth in the state finals and several months later won national crowns in both freestyle and Greco Roman at the Junior Nationals in Cedar Falls, Iowa.

 According to the March 2007 Confederated Umatilla Journal: "Henderson's grandmother, Alice (Bergevin) LeJune, is an enrolled member of the Confederated Tribes and owns land on the Umatilla Indian Reservation.
 From all accounts, Henderson is 1/16 Walla Walla Native American."
 In the interview Henderson commented, "Now I know I'm Walla Walla.
 It's refreshing to find some of those things out.
 I look Indian and I knew I had some, but I didn't know what tribe or exactly how much.
 It will be good to be able to tell my kids about their heritage."